uadmin/uadmin/docs/_build/html/_sources/tutorial/part4.rst.txt

 ============================================================
 Inlines is where we keep all registered models' inlines.
 It allows you to merge a parent model to a submodel where the foreign key(s) are specified.

-**Why do we use Register inlines?** We use them to show that the field of a model is related to another model as long as there is a foreign key specified.
+**Why do we use Register Inlines?** We use them to show that the field of a model is related to another model as long as there is a foreign key specified.

 Format: